 The main factors to consider here are the build quality, number of control options, and the overall compatibility of a particular MIDI device.

-Adding a MIDI device to your studio gives you an outlet for your creativity.
+Either way, adding a MIDI device to your studio gives you an outlet for your creativity.
 All of your inspirations will flow through this piece of equipment, so once again, choose wisely.

 10. Studio Monitors